It's a Man's Man's Man's World: Song

 The released version of "It's a Man's Man's Man's World" was recorded quickly, in only two takes, with a studio ensemble that included members of Brown's touring band and a string section arranged and conducted by Sammy Lowe.
 A female chorus was involved in the recording sessions, but their parts were edited out of the song's final master.

 "It's a Man's Man's Man's World" became a staple of Brown's live shows for the rest of his career.
 Its slow, simmering groove and declamatory vocal line made it suitable for long, open-ended performances incorporating spoken ruminations on love and loss and sometimes interpolations from other songs.
 It appears on almost all of Brown's live albums starting with 1967's Live at the Garden.
 Brown also recorded a big band jazz arrangement of the song with the Louie Bellson Orchestra for his 1970 album Soul on Top.

-Cash Box described the song as a "slow-shufflin’ emotion-charged item which points out that men are quite incomplete without women to love ’em."
+Cash Box described the song as a "slow-shufflin' emotion-charged item which points out that men are quite incomplete without women to love 'em."

 Brown would later duet on the song with opera star Luciano Pavarotti at a 2002 Pavarotti & Friends concert benefiting Angolan refugees.
 While Brown sang the original lyrics, Pavarotti sang a new verse of related lyrics, written in Italian.

 In 2004, "It's a Man's Man's Man's World" was ranked number 123 on Rolling Stone magazine's list of the 500 greatest songs of all time.

-In 2010, the 1966 recording of the song by James Brown on King Records was inducted into the Grammy Hall of Fame.
+In 2010, the 1966 James Brown recording was inducted into the Grammy Hall of Fame.